mbcarbonetto/qiime2-session/README.md

           3.2 Which categories in metadata are most strongly associated with the differences in microbial community richness?
 Are these differences statistically significant?
 Can you observe the same results for all diveristy metrics?

-          3.3 When viewing the alpha rarefaction plot for the “observed_otus” metric, can you say there is sufficient diversity coverage?

 **LO8- Perform taxonomic classification and analysis**

 LO8.1- Describe the classification method available.
 What is needed to train the classifiers?